 In general, the best equipped and most expensive facilities are at the national hospitals and research hospitals like UCSF.
 Such facilities tend to charge high-deductible patients $2,500-$6,000 per single MRI scan.
 Another & better option is seeking outpatient facilities that have more reasonable pricing and would charge you about $800-$2,000 per scan.

 The good news is that you can always negotiate a better rate if you pay in cash.
-The imaging center saves on billing costs and removes the hassle of dealing with insurance companies, so they can provide you with large discounts.
-You can pay as little as $250 for an MRI scan without contrast, which is 90% saving vs. the listing price.
+The medical imaging center saves on billing costs and removes the hassle of dealing with insurance companies, so they can provide you with large discounts.
+You can pay as little as $225 for an MRI scan without contrast, which is 90% saving vs. the listing price.

-Even if you receive a full coverage from your insurance company you will get a large bill.
+Even if you receive full coverage from your insurance company you will get a large bill.
 Usually, your doctor will recommend you to an in-network facility, which your insurance covers.
 But, you need to be very careful who is the radiologist - is he also in-network?
 If not, you will be charged the full list price of the MRI reading which can go up to thousands of dollars if he is out-of-network.
 David Belk from Truecostofhealthcare.com covers many of these horror stories.

 The good news is that you can still do the MRI for even a cheaper price than would be your co-pay if your insurance would cover the MRI price.
 You can go the cash route and instead of waiting 3-4 weeks for your insurance approved the appointment, you can get the next day MRI appointment through one of the Affordable Scan facilities.

 MRIs prices vary by complexity of the scan & the reading and if the scan requires doctor contrast.
 Here are the rates patients pay prices at outpatient clinics:

 Check out Santa Ana, Garden Grove and Anaheim for the best rates in LA.